 - Building Footprint: The Horse chestnut is approximately 6.5m from the southeast corner of the proposed building.
 Provided 1m of additional working room, excavation will occur in only one quadrant of the tree's root zone about 5.5m from the base of the tree.
 At this distance, we anticipate there are likely to be roots encountered, but the health impacts should be minor, as the roots are likely to be small and the majority of the tree's critical root zone will remain undisturbed. - Parking Stalls: We estimate the nearest parking stall will be located approximately 3m from the base of the Horse chestnut tree.
 In order to preserve the tree's critical roots, a portion of the parking area will have to be elevated.
 Where the parking stalls overlap with the tree's CRZ, we recommend constructing a floating parking area.
 If the parking area is not elevated, several large structural roots are likely to be damaged resulting in a significant decline in the tree's health.
 The "floating parking area" specifications are attached.
-The objective is to avoid any excavation resulting in root loss and to instead raise the base layer of the parking stalls being 15-30cm above the existing grade (depending on how close roots are to the surface of the existing grade).
+The objective is to avoid any excavation resulting in root loss and to instead raise the base layer of the paved surface above the roots to be preserved.
+This may result in the grade of the parking stalls being 15-30cm above the existing grade (depending on how close roots are to the surface of the existing grade).
 It may also mean that some of the A horizon soil layer (rich in organic material and roots) will be left intact below the driveway.